luismcsoul/the-sustainable-republic/README.md

 23. 19 years represents a cycle of the sun and moon approximate reset and an approximated middle point to adulthood in several countries.

-FOURTH PART: "ENVIRONMENTALLY ORIENTED SUSTAINABLE GOVERNANCE".
+FOURTH PART: "ENVIRONMENTALLY ORIENTED SUSTAINABLE GOVERNANCE"

 24. The republic aim to extend the concept of 'kind' into a wider perspective, challenging traditional restricted models where only other selected humans are considered as such in relation to their proximity in terms of biological evolutionary kingdom, country of origin, race, gender, age, religious, political and sport affiliations.

 25. The hyerarchical order of rights starts with the clean water and air being the top priority of any policy, followed by natural parks, native animals, plants, indigenous peoples and farmers.